The 2nd Limb of Yoga Niyama

 “Self-respect is the root of discipline: the sense of dignity grows with the ability to say no to oneself.” – Abraham Joshua Heschel

 Swadhyaya- Self-study or self-reflection.
 When we practice Swadhyaya, we become less impulsive and learn to look for answers from within, not from the outside world.
 Sometimes we have to unlearn things in order to relearn the truth.
 It is a good practice to 1) question everything we have learned, and 2) never take anything for granted.

-Swadhyaya practice from The Yoga Mind: Take out a pen and paper and think about who you are.
+Swadhyaya practice from The Yoga Mind(paid link): Take out a pen and paper and think about who you are.
 Write down the first things that come to mind like eye color, age, height, emotional personality, etc. Next, reflect deeper within yourself.
 The process is self study and when we can look within ourselves, the truth reveals itself.